antiboredom/infinite-video-fall-2023/02_basics/02-ffmpeg.md

 ffmpeg -i input.avi -c:v libx264 output.mp4
 ```

-You can also tell ffmpeg to copy the codec already in use:
+You can also tell FFmpeg to copy the codec already in use:

 ```
 ffmpeg -i input.mp4 -t 5.0 -c:v copy output.mp4